Perfume dupes - spritz without breaking the bank

 It is best not to compare perfumes when first sprayed, but to wait a few hours to see how the fragrance develops on your skin.

-Generally, a cheaper made copycat fragrance will substitute the more expensive natural ingredients with a higher quantity of synthetic's.
+Generally, a cheaper made copycat perfume will substitute the more expensive natural ingredients with a higher quantity of the less expensive synthetic oils.

 Counterfeit and fake perfumes

 Counterfeit perfumes may initially look the same as the designer brand, with the same name, label and packaging but unlike the genuine article, the scent of these cheap imports will quickly evaporate.

 These illegal counterfeit goods appear in markets, sidewalks, from the back of lorries and online.
 The first sniff of the fragrance is often quite similar, to deceive your nose in the first minutes into thinking it is the genuine product.

 They are also likely to contain high levels of chemicals that can cause nasty reactions when sprayed on the skin.